GIScience/gis-training-resource-center/_sources/content/Module_4/en_qgis_map_examples.md

 width: 500 px
 name: en_30.30.2_changing_layer_style_3
 ---
-The styling of a vector data consists of the colour and the outline.
+The styling of a vector data consists of the color and the outline.
 :::

 :::{dropdown} Video: Adjusting the style for multiple layers